 However, the term “parochial” shares its roots with the word “parish.”
 As such, people often use it to refer to a Christian organization.

-What Kind of Education do Parochial Schools Offer?
+What Kind of Education Do Private Parochial Schools Offer?

 As with other private schools, a parochial school is subject to state guidelines for education.
 That means that the curriculum covers standard subjects, including math, reading, and science.
 However, the school also administers a religious education alongside these subjects.